mossneto/demo-greeter/readme.md

 - aws_region: Region of your AWS account
 - aws_ami: Custom ami Id that have java and maven installed
+- aws_instance_type: Type of instance. t2.micro is good enough

+- aws_key_pair_name: Name of the key-pair that will show up in AWS console
 - aws_access_key: AWS's access_key that will be used to create and provisioning EC2 instances
 - aws_secret_key: AWS's secret_key that will be used to create and provisioning EC2 instances